FAM177A1

+Overview

 Family with sequence similarity 177 member A1 (FAM177A1) is a protein that in humans is encoded by the FAM177A1 gene, previously known as C14orf24.
 The other member of this family is FAM177B.
+It is broadly expressed in throughout the human body such as in immune cells like T and NK cells, brain cells, and reproductive tissues and organs.
+This wide expression pattern hints a multifunctional role.
+FAM177A1 is found primarily in vesicles, nucleoplasms, Golgi complexes, and evidence of the blood stream.